-The digital landscape is changing and it’s that time of the year when marketers are busy shaping their strategies for 2020.
-The performance team at Ridgeway pinpoint key trends that should be at the top of every digital marketers to do list in 2020.
+The digital landscape is changing and it’s that time of the year when marketers are busy shaping their strategies.
+The performance team at Ridgeway pinpoint key trends that should be at the top of every digital marketers to do list.

 Back in the 1990s the Microsoft mogul Bill Gates declared that ‘content is king’ and two decades later it’s about to finally take the throne.
 Savvy publishers have long been pushing content marketing and recent figures show that online advertising is getting more expensive and less effective.
 Take banner advertising as an example where 91% of total spend is viewed for less than a second and over 600 million devices have installed ad blockers.
 With the effectiveness of online advertising in decline content marketing is set to be crowned king.